 © Julian Nyča/ CC BY-SA 3.0

 Mostar is the most visited destination in Bosnia and Herzegovina and no wonder it is.
-The emerald Neretva river, Old Bridge over it and Ottoman architecture are breath-taking for sure.
-The Old Town with plenty of traditional restaurants, market stalls, mosques and other historic buildings is one of the most picturesque UNESCO-listed old towns in the world.
-Best time to visit Mostar is definitely in the summer when you will get the chance to see brave people jumping off the Old Bridge.
+The emerald Neretva river, Old Bridge over it, and Ottoman architecture are breath-taking for sure.
+The Old Town with plenty of traditional restaurants, market stalls, mosques, and other historic buildings is one of the most picturesque UNESCO-listed old towns in the world.
+The best time to visit Mostar is definitely in the summer when you will get the chance to see brave people jumping off the Old Bridge.
 If you’ve already downloaded our Cultural Places App feel free to find media guided tour to easily explore beautiful Mostar.

 © Ben Snooks/ CC BY-SA 2.0